BilalM04/rescue-mission/README.md

 [INFO] Total time:  0.960 s
 [INFO] Finished at: 2024-01-20T18:26:43-05:00
 [INFO] ------------------------------------------------------------------------
-mosser@azrael a2-template %
+bilal@mohd %
 ```

-This creates one jar file in the `target` directory, named after the team identifier (i.e., team 00 uses `team00-1.0.jar`).
+This creates one jar file in the `target` directory, named after the team identifier.

 As the project is intended to run in the competition arena, this jar is not executable.